python/editorial-board/updates/2024-02-12-editorial-board-update.md

 9. Mariatta to create a Gdrive folder to be shared with PDEB

 10. Need an “ad-campaign” about https://github.com/python/editorial-board, this exists, the readme tells how to be involved and ask for help.
-   On Discourse
+   - On Discourse
-   - In the readme of docs-community GitHub repo
+   - In the README of docs-community GitHub repo
    - DevGuide
    - And PEP 732